 Building Height: The measured height of the highest point of the structure to the lowest point of the original or finished grade or base of any supporting fill, whichever is lower.
-A structure is comprised of all components, including decks, porches, garages, roofs and chimneys.
+A structure is comprised of all components, including but not limited to decks, porches, garages, roofs, and chimneys.